fkaduk/kobodeck/README.md

 `KoboRoot.tgz` file should have disappeared.

-When you connec the wifi, the wallabako program should run, which should create a `wallabako.log` file at the top directory of the reader.
+When you connec the wifi, the wallabako program should run, which should create a `wallabako.log.txt` file at the top directory of the reader.

 Other devices